swaygibb/swayuploader/README.md

-# swayuploader
+# README

-Uploader using amazon s3
+This is an uploader with device authentication, bootstrap and uploads to amazon s3

+Heroku url: TODO